Top Archaeological Sites In Greece You Have To See To Believe

 While exploring ancient sites in Greece, we suggest you keep these tips in mind;

 • Carry a small backpack containing water, sunscreen, a hat, and your camera.
-These four elements should always be with you when visiting Greece archaeological sites as they are generally in the open air, and there’s no way to be protected from the sun.
-Your skin will be thankful.
+These four elements should always be with you when visiting Greek archaeological sites as they are generally in the open air, and there’s no way to be protected from the sun.
+Your skin will be thankful

-• Choose comfy travel clothes, such as shorts and t-shirts (add a cover-up for your shoulders if you’re visiting a religious monument or a monastery).
-Choose light material, breathable and that allows freedom of movement.
+• Choose comfy travel clothes, such as shorts and T-shirts (add a cover-up for your shoulders if you’re visiting a religious monument or a monastery).
+Choose light material that is breathable and allows freedom of movement

 • Remember to add a light sweater if you also visit museums.
-Some of them have rooms that have their temperature adjusted to preserve better the pieces showcased, and in some cases, temperatures can vary a lot from one room to the other within the same museum.
+Some of them have rooms that have their temperature adjusted to preserve the pieces showcased better, and in some cases, temperatures can vary a lot from one room to the other within the same museum

-So, there you have it, a complete guide to Greece’s most stunning archaeological sites; which one are you visiting this summer?
+So, there you have it, a complete guide to Greece’s top archaeological sites.
+Which famous archaeological site will you visit this summer?

 Comment